 Yes, You Can Do-it-Yourself

 Upgrade with confidence using the OWC DIY installation videos.
-OWC is committed to your success, so if you need a bit more guidance, we are available 24/7 with U.S. based customer service by phone or live chat.
+OWC is committed to your success, so if you need a bit more guidance, we are available Mon-Fri 8AM-8PM and Sat 9AM-4PM with U.S. based technical support by phone or live chat.

 Spin-down hard drives sooner to save battery power.
 Running an extra hard drive in your laptop can drain battery power faster than a single drive.
 But you can tell your Mac to put hard drives to sleep sooner than normal to save power.